exonum/exonum-doc/src/get-started/create-service.md

 #### Transfer Between Wallets

 Now we have two wallets in the database and we can transfer money between them.
-Create `transfer-funds.json` and add to the file:
+Create `transfer-funds.json` and add the following code to this file:

 ```json
 {